 Employees who create works during their employment usually don’t have copyright on those works.
 Copyright belongs to the employer.

 For example, an employee who creates a graphic design and a website in the context of employment doesn’t have copyright on that work.
-Employers can use the works created by employees without permission and after employees leave their jobs.
+Employers can use the works created by employees without permission, even after employees leave their jobs.

 The rules are different when it comes to freelancers: usually they own copyright on their work.
 For example, if a freelancer is hired to create content for an organization’s website, the freelancer has copyright on the content.
-If the organization wants the copyright, it must do this through the contract the two sides sign.
+If the organization wants the copyright, it negotiate this in a contract the two sides sign.

 Another Exception: “Fair Dealing”

-There are several rules to follow to be able to use this exception.
+There are several rules to follow to be able to use the exception of fair dealing.

 First, you must use the work in a way the law allows.
 Here are examples: